-Whether you need to buy something, get a ride, sleep somewhere, or just get someone else’s perspective on where to eat dinner, there are no shortage of options online.
+Whether you need to buy something, get a ride, sleep somewhere, or just get someone else’s perspective on where to eat dinner, there are no shortage of online marketplace options.
 The explosion of the peer-to-peer and sharing economies provide more than just new opportunities for you, it also creates a fertile ground for fraudsters to send spam, develop fake businesses or pursue new ways and methods to steal your money, data, or just be up to no good.

 - Content Scraping: Attackers steal photos and content/reviews from other 3rd party sites to appear authentic to content security measures

-- Friending: Bad guys attempt to accumulate numerous friends within the platform by sending friend requests to other fraudulent accounts and spamming good users.
+- Friending: Bad guys attempt to accumulate numerous friends within the online marketplace platform by sending friend requests to other fraudulent accounts and spamming good users.

 - Sleeper Cell Accounts: Fraudsters create and incubate fake accounts for lengthy periods of time to evade rules on account age